powermock/powermock/CONTRIBUTING.md

 * New test methods should follow a snake case convention (`ensure_that_stuff_is_doing_that`), this allows the test name to be fully expressive on intent while still readable.

 * Documentation !!!
 Always document the public API with love.
-Internals could use some love too but it's argubly not as important.
+Internals could use some love too but it's arguably not as important.
 In all cases the code should _auto-document_ itself like any [well designed API](rebased and squashed if necessary, so that each commit clearly changes one things and there are no extraneous fix-ups).

 * We use (4) spaces instead of tabs.
 Make sure line ending is Unix style (LF).
 More on line ending on the [GitHub help](https://help.github.com/articles/dealing-with-line-endings/).